apache/pekko/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Actor Materializer Lifecycle

-The @apidoc[akka.stream.Materializer] is a component that is responsible for turning the stream blueprint into a running stream and emitting the "materialized value".
-An @apidoc[akka.actor.ActorSystem] wide `Materializer` is provided by the Akka `Extension`
+The @apidoc[stream.Materializer] is a component that is responsible for turning the stream blueprint into a running stream and emitting the "materialized value".
+An @apidoc[actor.ActorSystem] wide `Materializer` is provided by the Akka `Extension`
 @apidoc[SystemMaterializer] by @scala[having an implicit `ActorSystem` in scope]@java[passing the `ActorSystem` to the various `run` methods] this way there is no need to worry about the `Materializer` unless there are special requirements.

 The use case that may require a custom instance of `Materializer` is when all streams materialized in an actor should be tied to the Actor lifecycle and stop if the Actor stops or crashes.

 An important aspect of working with streams and actors is understanding a `Materializer`'s life-cycle.
-The materializer is bound to the lifecycle of the @apidoc[akka.actor.ActorRefFactory] it is created from, which in practice will be either an @apidoc[akka.actor.ActorSystem] or @apidoc[ActorContext](akka.actor.ActorContext) (when the materializer is created within an @apidoc[akka.actor.Actor]).
+The materializer is bound to the lifecycle of the @apidoc[actor.ActorRefFactory] it is created from, which in practice will be either an @apidoc[actor.ActorSystem] or @apidoc[ActorContext](actor.ActorContext) (when the materializer is created within an @apidoc[actor.Actor]).

 Tying it to the `ActorSystem` should be replaced with using the system materializer from Akka 2.6 and on.

 When run by the system materializer the streams will run until the `ActorSystem` is shut down.
 When the materializer is shut down
 *before* the streams have run to completion, they will be terminated abruptly.
 This is a little different than the usual way to terminate streams, which is by cancelling/completing them.
-The stream lifecycles are bound to the materializer like this to prevent leaks, and in normal operations you should not rely on the mechanism and rather use @apidoc[akka.stream.KillSwitch] or normal completion signals to manage the lifecycles of your streams.
+The stream lifecycles are bound to the materializer like this to prevent leaks, and in normal operations you should not rely on the mechanism and rather use @apidoc[stream.KillSwitch] or normal completion signals to manage the lifecycles of your streams.

 If we look at the following example, where we create the `Materializer` within an `Actor`: